espressomd/espresso/doc/sphinx/introduction.rst

 In the "Tested" column, we note whether there is an integration test for the method.

-If you believe that the status of a certain method is wrong, please report so to the developers.
+If you believe that the status of a certain method is wrong, please report so to the developers using the instructions in :ref:`Contributing`.

 .. tabularcolumns:: |l|c|c|c|